 Want more nice-weather activities?
 Golfers will find three area golf courses to choose from - the Dalton Ranch Golf Club, Hillcrest Golf Club, and Hunter's Run Golf Course or take a leisurely soak in one of Durango's mineral hot springs.
 If you are feeling adventurous, head approximately 60 miles east to the quiet town of Pagosa Springs, home to the world's deepest geothermal hot springs.

 In winter, Purgatory Resort is just 26 miles to the north for skiing and snowboarding on 85 trails.
 There are also nearby terrain parks for cross-country and snowshoeing, and during the holidays, you can take a Polar Express sightseeing trip on the Durango & Silverton Railroad!

 Year-round, the Old West downtown area of Durango is an attraction in its own right.
 Take a walking tour of historic houses, visit the Discovery Kids Museum, walk along the Animas River path, or visit any number of unique shops and one-of-a-kind galleries.
 And on days that you don't feel like cooking back at home, head to Michael's Corner Crepes for a French-inspired lunch, Eolus Bar & Dining for a spectacular martini and prime rib dinner, or family-friendly Zia Taqueria for a quick Tex-Mex meal.
-This "City of Brewerly Love" also has a burgeoning craft beer brewing scene, as well as a number of coffee houses for your daily caffeine-fix.
+This "City of Brewery Love" also has a burgeoning craft beer brewing scene, as well as a number of coffee houses for your daily caffeine fix.